Alpha Crateris

-Alpha Crateris (α Crateris, abbreviated Alpha Crt, α Crt), officially named Alkes /'ælkEs/, is a star in the constellation of Crater.
-It is a cool giant star about 49.1 pc away.
+Alpha Crateris is an orange-hued star in the southern constellation of Crater.
+It has the proper name Alkes, pronounced /'ælkEs/; Alpha Crateris is its Bayer designation.
+This is a cool giant star that is visible to the naked eye with an apparent visual magnitude of 4.07.
+Based on parallax measurements, it is located at a distance of approximately 160 ly from the Earth.
+It is drifting further away with a line of sight velocity component of 47.5 km/s.

 Nomenclature

-α Crateris (Latinised to Alpha Crateris) is the star's Bayer designation.
+α Crateris (Latinised to Alpha Crateris) is the star's Bayer designation, abbreviated Alpha Crt or α Crt.

 It bore the traditional name Alkes, from the Arabic الكاس alkās or الكأس alka's "the cup".
 In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, this star was designated Aoul al Batjna (أول ألباطیة awwal al-bāṭiya), which was translated into Latin as Prima Crateris, meaning "first [star] of the Cup".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Alkes for this star on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 翼宿 (Yì Sù), meaning Wings (asterism), refers to an asterism consisting of Alpha Crateris, Gamma Crateris, Zeta Crateris, Lambda Crateris, Nu Hydrae, Eta Crateris, Delta Crateris, Iota Crateris, Kappa Crateris, Epsilon Crateris, HD 95808, HD 93833, Theta Crateris, HD 102574, HD 100219, Beta Crateris, HD 99922, HD 100307, HD 96819, Chi^{1} Hydrae, HD 102620 and HD 103462.
 Consequently, Alpha Crateris itself is known as 翼宿一 (Yì Sù yī, the First Star of Wings).